Caminho Fatima: Casa da Lima Reveals

 We have a tough day today, similar as yesterday.
 An amazing route but since this is the fourth day of your caminho, you may start feeling your legs, feet or your whole body ache.
 When I walked the 3th and 4th day, I was so stiff it was hard to even move around when I was waking up.

-She said: “Oh Ay Lin, no problem you feel this way now, and every morning I feel so stiff as if I can’t walk, but still, every day I manage to finalise my caminho day.”
+“Oh Ay Lin, no problem you feel this way now, every morning I feel so stiff as if I can’t walk anymore, but still, every day I manage to finalise my caminho day.”

 With her smiling face, I know it is pilgrims pain for the morning moments and it will fade away once you’ll start walking again!

 If you see the church below on the square, you could take a rest and there are toilets on the right of this building.
-Also there are lights in the open kitchen and you can charge your phone or lamp. if you need to:-).
+Also there are lights in the open kitchen from where the phot is taken, and you can charge your phone or lamp. if you need to:-).
 Who knows.

 The Legend of Princess Fátima and Oureana